thibaudbrault/PokeRef/README.md

 🛠Use React-Table for my tables (allow for virtualization, sorting and filtering)
 🛠Implementing Typescript

-🔜Stat list with moves that increase or decrease this stat
 🔜Profile page with possibility to save teams
 🔜Types relations for each pokémon
 🔜Contest section in a move's page